Dynamic Content Blocking

 An automatic preview image is shown for YouTube, Vimeo and Google Maps in embed mode (/maps/embed?pb=...).

-You can adjust the texts of the preview in your login area under Menu > Texts > Preview or by using the attributes data-cmp-preview-headline, data-cmp-preview-text, ... (see here) in the element.
+You can adjust the texts and styling of the preview in your login area under Designs > [your design] > Texts, then select your preferred language and scroll to the Preview block.